Capital on the Edge +

-The Nicavangelists take in at-risk youths from the streets of Managua, and through their talent-development-program, support enrolled participants with food, housing, clothing, an education and the chance to develop skills in performance arts such as Folkdance, Tricking, Breakdance, Martial Arts, Acting, Singing, plus more.
-The Nicavangelists seek to create a bright future for these incredibly gifted youths by giving them opportunities to share their hope, talents and culture with the world.
+Through our talent-development-program, we support enrolled participants with food, housing, clothing, an education and the chance to develop skills in performance arts such as folkdance, tricking, breakdance, acting, singing, and more.
+We seek to create a bright future for these incredibly gifted youths by giving them opportunities to share their hope, talents and culture with the world.

-Those who excel in the talent-development program are given the chance to leave the Managua based development center and tour abroad, performing:
+Those who excel in the talent-development program are given the chance to leave their homes and tour abroad, performing:

-1. A dance production focused on Miskito folkdance, which is infused with Tricking and Breakdance.
-Miskitos are an indigenous people group from the Caribbean Coast of Nicaragua.
-Tricking is an art form that has evolved over the centuries from African slaves, and incorporates both gymnastics and martial arts, as well as other movement genres.
-The production is completely choreographed by The Nicavangelists’ troupe members, with assistance from the director of Nicaragua’s premier Academy of Dance.
+1. A national folk dance production, infused with tricking and breakdance.
+Tricking is an art form that has evolved over the centuries from African slaves, and incorporates gymnastics, martial arts, and other movement genres.
+The production is completely choreographed by troupe members, and national performance professionals;

-2. A street theatre production, which changes theme and plot annually.
-The production always focuses on current Nicaraguan cultural conditions in the context of a Biblical story.
-The core component of the production is Miskito folkance, and includes Tricking, Breakdance, Latino Ballroom-styled dance genres, Modern Dance, Drama and Song.
+2. A street theatre production, which changes annually, and concentrates on both current and historical cultural and national conditions.
+The core component of the production is always indigenous folk dance, and includes tricking, breakdance, Latin ballroom-styled dance genres, modern dance, drama and song.

-To-date, the Nicavangelists have travelled to and performed in Nicaragua, Panama, El Salvador, Guatemala, Honduras, Europe and the USA and have featured on BRUT, The LA Times, Fox News, ABC7, MSNBC, CBS, Telemundo, Univision and hundreds of other news stations and newspapers.
+To-date, our troupe has travelled to and performed in all of Central America, Mexico, Europe and the USA.
+We've been featured on BRUT Americas, The LA Times, Fox News, ABC7, MSNBC, CBS, Telemundo, Univision and hundreds of other news stations and newspapers.

-The Nicavangelists are young Nicaraguan men being trained to be proponents for change in a country desperately in need.
-The Nicavangelists’ troupe members learn to be mentors to new troupe members, working together to realise success.
+Our youngsters are being trained to be proponents for change in countries desperately in need.
+Our youths learn to be mentors to new troupe members, working together to realise success.

-Thank you for believing in the hearts and lives of young Nicaraguans!
+Thank you for believing in the hearts and lives of young Nicaraguans and Ugandans!